-This means our students can be confident they will receive high quality information, advice and guidance and that this high quality runs through all aspects of the College’s processes and provision.
+Our students can be confident they will receive high quality information, advice and guidance and that this high quality runs through all aspects of the college’s processes and provision.

 The Matrix Standard is the unique quality framework for the effective delivery of information, advice and/or guidance on learning and work.